ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 ## Code, not strings

 Many languages implement regular expressions as strings that are parsed at run-time to produce a matching structure.
-Regexes aren't like that.
+These regexes aren't like that.
 They are designed to be first-class code in the native language.
 As such they can fail at the time the rest of the program is parsed if malformed and they can include nested code execution.